Friday, December 10, 2021

 Review

 This animated feature reminds me of I, Robot with Will Smith, which used to stream on Netflix.
 Both movies have similar human protagonists who have a mutual dislike of robots.
 But later, they bond with one another and face an incoming revolution against humanity.
-The one thing that bothers me is what type of audience the film aims for and how it contains bleeped-out profanity (courtesy of the foul-mouthed dog), cartoon violence and mature themes.
+The only thing that bothers me is the type of audience the film aims for and how it contains bleeped-out profanity (courtesy of the foul-mouthed dog), cartoon violence and mature themes.

 In looking at the characterisation of NEXT GEN, the young female protagonist is too bratty, unlikable and ungrateful.
 It is hard to understand her struggles with the new age of technology and some personal issues.
 However, this angry adolescent is abandoned by her father, bullied by her peers and neglected by her mother.
 The main robot, however, is a wise and likeable character.
 The people who made this movie are trying so hard not to copy the design and personality of Baymax for this character.